Here is a list of the common questions for students:

 45) If my homestay room is not available for one or two days, can you provide me with assistance with finding temporary accommodation?

 46) What if I need additional help with registering me in language courses near to my homestay?

-- It is a unique accommodation arrangement to stay with local host families and individual hosts in their fully furnished homes while attending school, internship, or simply relocating from another city or country.
+- It is a unique accommodation arrangement to stay with local host families and individual hosts in their fully furnished homes while attending school, internship, or just relocating from another city or country.
 Homestay is ideal for guests who would appreciate being in a supportive environment that offers lots guidance.
 Following is a list of typical individuals who would like homestay:

-- Students from other cities or countries.
+- Students are from other cities or countries.

 - Relocating individuals or couples in search who would need temporary long term accommodation for few weeks or months.

 - Yes, when students and new comers spend time with those who speak the language at the homestay, they are able to learn it faster and acquire more confidence.